Dahie/DDS-Utils/Radds/doc/ReadMe.txt

 Secondly big thanks to Patriarhou Kyrillou for creating a Java implementation of the Squish DXT-compression library by Simon Brown.

-I also thank Marcel Offermann and Marvin Fröhlich, the latter from the Xith3d-Project, for answering my occasional questions.
+I also thank Marcel Offermann and Marvin Fr√∂hlich, the latter from the Xith3d-Project, for answering my occasional questions.

 Furthermore I'd like to thank my hosts in South Tyrol, where I lived